A Transpacific Voyage from Alaska to Japan: Lands and Islands of Mystery

 September 18 — Homer

-Call in charming, colorful Homer, at the end of Sterling Highway amid towering snow-capped mountains and blue glaciers on beautiful Kachemak Bay, a sheltered arm of lower Cook Inlet.
-People have inhabited the area for thousands of years, drawn to its diverse land, mild climate and abundant marine life.
+Call in charming, colorful Homer, at the end of Sterling Highway amid towering snowcapped mountains and blue glaciers on beautiful Kachemak Bay, a sheltered arm of lower Cook Inlet.
+People have inhabited the area for thousands of years, drawn to its diverse land, mild climate, and abundant marine life.
 In the 1800s, homesteaders and coal miners comprised the area’s population until commercial fishing became the mainstay of the town.
-Today, Homer is known as the halibut fishing capital of the world, and is home to an eclectic mix of artists, fisherman and outdoor enthusiasts drawn by the wilderness setting adjacent to the clear-water bay and slow pace of life.
+Today, Homer is known as the halibut fishing capital of the world, and is home to an eclectic mix of artists, fisherman, and outdoor enthusiasts drawn by the wilderness setting adjacent to the clear-water bay and slower pace of life.
 (B,L,R,D)

 September 19 — Kodiak

-Arrive in Kodiak where twenty thousand years ago, most of the Kodiak Archipelago was covered by glaciers that left scenic peaks, fjord-like bays and wide U-shaped valleys that became ideally suited for abundant land and marine life.
+20,000 years ago, most of the Kodiak Archipelago was covered by glaciers that left scenic peaks, fjord-like bays, and wide U-shaped valleys that became ideally suited for abundant land and marine life.
 The Alutiiq, Kodiak’s first inhabitants, were drawn to the region by its plentiful fish and sea mammals.
 Russian trappers were led to Kodiak in pursuit of sea otter pelts and established the first Russian settlement here in 1784.
 When the United States purchased Alaska from Russia in 1867, the economy shifted to whaling and salmon fishing.
-Today, the town is home to over 700 fishing vessels.
-Explore the island’s historic landmarks highlighting the Native American and Russian legacy and experience a wildness that is matched in few other places on Earth.
+Today,it is one of the busiest fishing ports in the country.
+Explore the island’s historic landmarks highlighting its Native American and Russian legacy and experience a wildness that is matched in few other places on Earth.
 (B,L,D)

 September 20 — At Sea